Cuisine of the Thirteen Colonies: Backcountry

 While the potato had originated in South America, it did not become established in North America until it was brought to the colonies by northern British settlers in the 18th century and became an important backcountry staple along with corn.

-Pork had been a food taboo among northern Britons and the primary meat had been sheep.
-In the American colonies, the raising of sheep was not as efficient and mutton was therefore replaced with pork.

 The habit of eating "sallet" or "greens" remained popular, but the vegetables of the Old World were replaced with plants like squashes, gourds, beans, corn, land cress, and pokeweed.

-The distinctive cooking style of the British borderlands and the American backcountry was boiling.
+The distinctive cooking of the American backcountry was boiling.
 Along with clabber, porridge, and mushes, the typical dishes were various stews, soups and pot pies.

 Food was eaten from wooden or pewter trenchers with two-tined forks, large spoons, and hunting knives.
 Dishware was not popular since it was easily breakable and tended to dull knives quickly.

-Unlike the Quakers and Puritans, feasting with an abundance of food and drink was never discouraged and practiced as often as was feasible.
-Generally, backcountry cuisine shared neither the religious austerity of the North nor the refinement of the South and was therefore denigrated by outsiders.
+Except for the Quakers and Puritans, feasting with an abundance of food and drink was never discouraged and practiced as often as was feasible.
+Generally, backcountry cuisine shared neither the religious austerity of the North nor the refinement of the South and was therefore ridiculed by outsiders.

 An apparent lack of fastidiousness in preparing the food provoked further criticism from many sources.
 The Anglican Woodmason characterized backcountry cooking as "exceedingly filthy and most execrable".

 Others told of matrons washing their feet in the cook pot, that it was considered unlucky to wash a milk churn and that human hairs in butter were considered a sign of quality.
 These descriptions seem to be confirmed by an old saying attributed to Appalachian housewives: "The mair [more] dirt the less hurt".

 Another expression of backcountry hardiness was the lack of appreciation of coffee and tea.
 Both were described as mere "slops" and were deemed appropriate only for those who were sick or unfit for labor.